Gabriella439/post-rfc/voice-feminization.md

 another.
 With training you can manipulate your voice to modulate only pitch or modulate only resonance, but by default if you try change one of these things that will likely spill over into other changes.
-Everything inside your mouth and throat is interconnected.
+Everything inside your vocal tract is interconnected.
 Controlling your voice at first will feel like like trying to program with really messy and low-level assembly code.

 Furthermore, there is a lot more dimension to these things.
-For example, you can technically measure resonance on a linear scale, but your voice is not actually linear; there is more than one way to produce the same target resonance.
+For example, you can technically measure resonance on a linear scale, but your vocal tract is not a linear dial; there is more than one way to produce the same target resonance.

 This is why you need to understand your voice at a low level first before